We are listening

 Parental Feedback Report – September-October 2016

-To start with, you should try and solve any problems directly with the provider, whether this is a school, social care or health service, or private company.
-If you don’t feel confident doing this by yourself you can ask the Devon Independent Advice & Support for SEND service (DIAS) for help and support.
+If you have a problem with a provider, whether this is a school, social care or health service, or private company, you should talk to them first and try to solve the problem together.
+If you don’t feel confident doing this by yourself you can ask the Devon Information Advice & Support for SEND service (DIAS) for help and support.
 If it is not possible to solve the problem in this way you may need to submit an official complaint.

 If your complaint is related to the Education, Health and Care Plan (EHCP) process, there are laws which affect how you complain.
 Please visit the EHCP pages of this website for information about complaints, appeals and mediation.